crustio/crust-wiki/docs/Q&AForFix.md

 ![pic](assets/qa/check_top.png)

-If there is an abnormality, **please shovel the chain data**, resynchronize the block, and set a new session key.
+If there is an abnormality, **please shovel the chain data**.
 It is recommended to use the db of the normal Owner node for synchronization acceleration, or you can use the following command to download the synchronized Owner db for replacement:

 ```shell
 wget https://gw.crustapps.net/ipfs/QmdyD9QqAF9FLWFk1dvKzFnoQ4LH1nU4BrGQUtWu5bC3Q5